swatkats04/Data_Engineering-Capstone_Project-1/README.md

 ### Data Modeling

 Looking at the CSVs data and build an ERD of the tables.
-The [`ER Diagram`](/ER Diagram/) folder contains the ER diagram and the schema code to build it.
+The 'ER Diagram' folder contains the ER diagram and the schema code to build it.

 ### Data Engineering

 - Using the information given to create a table schema for each of the six CSV files.
 Specify the data types, primary keys, foreign keys, and other constraints.
 - Imports each CSV file into the corresponding SQL table.

+### Data Analysis

+After completing the database , do the required analysis and open the [`Program Files`](/Program Files/) and run the hive.hql to do the anlysis.